 If you are charging more than $25,000 per school year: You will need to become a Strategic Source Vendor.
 For more information on that process, please review the Arts Partner Flowchart.
-(SY20-21 flowchart coming soon!)
+(NOTE: SY20-21 flowchart coming soon)

 If you are charging less than $25,000 per school year: You are ready to do business with CPS and may begin work once a PO is opened.

 If some or all of your services are free: You will need to sign a No-Cost Services Agreement with each school where you are providing services.
-For more information on that process, please review the Arts Partner Flowchart.
-(SY20-21 flowchart coming soon!)
+For more information on this process, please review the Arts Partner Flowchart.
+(NOTE: SY20-21 flowchart coming soon)